stimulant/ampm/README.md

     // Settings for the file logger.
     "file": {
-        "enabled": true, // false to turn off "filename": "logs/server", // Path to the log file, relative to server.js.
+        "enabled": true, // false to turn off "filename": "logs/server", // Path to the log file, relative to the config file.
         "maxsize": 1048576, // The max size of the log file before rolling over (1MB default) "json": false, // Whether to log in JSON format.
         "level": "info" // The logging level to write: info, warn, error.